vial-kb/vial-kb.github.io/docs/docs/custom_keycode.md

 ## Custom keycodes in QMK

-QMK provides [a way](https://github.com/qmk/qmk_firmware/blob/master/docs/custom_quantum_functions.md) for user to redefine behavior for existing key or create new keycode.
+QMK provides [a way](https://github.com/qmk/qmk_firmware/blob/master/docs/custom_quantum_functions.md) for users to redefine behavior for existing keys or create new keycodes.

 For example, here 3 custom keycodes are defined within `keymap.c`.
 An `enum` block is used to assign each keycode a unique integer code, and then the behavior of each keycode is defined inside `process_record_user()`.
 The keycodes are then assigned inside the keymap as usual.